Corporation Tax Changes To Know

 a) Income

-Income is accounted for in accordance with the principles of generally accepted accounting principles (GAAP).
+Income is accounted for by the principles of generally accepted accounting principles (GAAP).
 The general principle is that income arises as and when the work is done or goods are supplied, and not when a business is paid.
-So not cashflow but accrual basis.
-It may be possible to accelerate income into an earlier accounting period or defer into a later one, however, accounting policies must be applied on a consistent basis and be in accordance with GAAP.
+So not cash flow but accrual basis.
+It may be possible to accelerate income into an earlier accounting period or defer into a later one; however, accounting policies must be applied consistently and follow GAAP.

 b) Expenditure

-There are different ways a company can influence in which accounting period expenses should be incurred, for instance, expenditure on planned repairs can be timed to fall into either an earlier or later period depending on when the obligation to incur this expense started.
+There are different ways a company can influence which accounting period expenses should be incurred; for instance, expenditure on planned repairs can be timed to fall into either an earlier or later period depending on when the obligation to incur this expense started.

 Provisions can be made in the accounts for future costs to accelerate a tax deduction, or a company could review existing provisions to see whether they could be reduced or reversed.